Freddie Gilroy and the Belsen Stragglers: History

 Later in 2012 an explanatory plaque was added nearby.
 Also in 2012 Lonsdale proposed that the piece be moved to a position overlooking South Bay near to the Rotunda Museum, as it was suffering corrosion from sea water in rough weather.
 The move was planned for January 2013.
-Despite this, as of September 2020 the sculpture remained in its original location on Royal Albert Drive.
+Despite this, the sculpture remained in its original location on Royal Albert Drive.
+It is now subject to an annual cleaning process with oil used to remove rust and restore sheen.

 Some of Lonsdale's other works are also located in the town, including The Tunney on Marine Drive, South Bay; The Smuggler's Apprentice on Merchant's Row, South Bay; A High Tide in Short Wellies in Filey and Pull Don't Push in Dalby Forest.
-Another of Lonsdale's works, 1101, known popularly as Tommy, depicting a First World War Soldier is situated in Seaham, County Durham.
+Another of Lonsdale's works, 1101, known popularly as Tommy, depicting a First World War soldier is in Seaham, County Durham.